The crystal ball: 2018 FCS playoff projection

 Top 8 seeds receive first-round byes

-South Dakota at Montana State first-round winner at No. 1 seed North Dakota State
+Nicholls at Illinois State first-round winner at No. 1 seed North Dakota State

 Chattanooga at Jacksonville State first-round winner at No. 4 seed Kennesaw State